Chen Guokang

-Chen Guokang (陈国抗 (陳國抗, Chén Guókàng); born 23 January 1999) is a Chinese professional footballer currently playing as a midfielder for China League One club Foshan Nanshi.
+Chen Guokang (陈国抗 (陳國抗, Chén Guókàng); born 23 January 1999) is a Chinese professional footballer currently playing as a midfielder for China League One club Wuxi Wugo.

 Club career

 Chen Guokang joined the Guangzhou Evergrande youth team in 2014 as a midfielder, before being selected for Chinese youth teams, where he was shifted into a full-back.
 On 20 April 2020, Chen joined second tier football club Meizhou Hakka.
 He would make his debut on 13 September 2020 in a league game against Liaoning Shenyang Urban in a 2-0 victory, where the Head coach Marcelo Rospide pushed Chen back into midfield.
 Playing as an attacking midfielder, Chen would soon go on to score his first goal against Jiangxi Liansheng on 20 September 2020 in a league game that ended in a 4-0 victory.
 The following season would see Chen go on to establish himself as a vital member of the team that gained promotion to the top tier after coming second within the division at the end of the 2021 China League One campaign.

+On 15 July 2026, Chen transferred to China League One club Wuxi Wugo.